-A yearslong probe into a hush money scheme involving former President Donald Trump and adult film star Stormy Daniels may be nearing an end.
+A yearslong probe into a hush money scheme involving former President Donald Trump and adult film star Stormy Daniels has led to him being indicted by a Manhattan grand jury for his alleged role in the scheme, according to multiple sources familiar with the matter.

-Trump announced on social media Saturday that he anticipates he will be arrested as early as Tuesday in connection with the case, though a spokesperson for the former president said his team has not received any updates from the Manhattan District Attorney’s office, which is leading the investigation.
+Earlier in March, Trump had announced on social media that he anticipated he would be arrested in connection with the case, though a spokesperson for the former president said at the time that his team had not received any updates from the Manhattan district attorney’s office, which has been leading the investigation.

-An indictment against Trump would be historic, marking the first time a former US president and major presidential candidate has ever been criminally charged.
+The indictment against Trump is historic, marking the first time a former US president and major presidential candidate has ever been criminally charged.

 Here’s what to know about the hush money investigation.